Balsamic Chicken Breasts

 - If the thickness of the chicken breasts is very uneven, pound them a bit to even things out (see this post for how to do that), keeping the chicken 3/4- to 1-inch thick.

-- In a small bowl combine oil, balsamic vinegar, garlic, honey, mustard, rosemary, salt, pepper, oregano, and basil.
+- In a small bowl combine oil, balsamic vinegar, garlic, honey, brown sugar, mustard, rosemary, salt, pepper, oregano, and basil.

 - Arrange the chicken breasts in the baking dish.
 Pour the sauce over, flip the breasts in the sauce to coat evenly.